pimlie/nuxt-matomo/README.md

 ## Usage

-By default `route.fullPath` and the [#documenttitle](document title) are tracked.
+By default `route.fullPath` and the [./#documenttitle](document title) are tracked.
 You can add additional tracking info by adding a `route.meta.matomo` object in a middleware or by adding a matomo function or object to your page components.

 The matomo javascript tracker is also injected as `$matomo` in the Nuxt.js context.
 Use this to e.g. manually track a page view.
 See the [injected](./test/fixtures/basic/pages/injected.vue) and [manually tracked](./test/fixtures/basic/pages/manuallytracked.vue) pages in the test fixture for an example